Why Most Enterprises Overpay for Cisco Collaboration

 Webex Contact Center: The High-Value, High-Complexity Pricing Component

-Webex Contact Center (Webex CC, previously Cisco Cloud Contact Center CX Cloud) is Cisco's cloud-based contact center platform, and it is the highest per-unit cost component of the Cisco collaboration portfolio.
-Pricing ranges from $100 to $200+ per agent per month at list — significantly higher than competing cloud contact center platforms including Genesys Cloud, Amazon Connect, and NICE CXone.
-The concurrent-versus-named agent licensing decision is the primary cost lever: concurrent pricing (paying for peak simultaneous agent seats rather than total named agents) can reduce the licence commitment by 30–50% for contact centers with variable shift patterns.
+Webex Contact Center (Webex CC) is Cisco's cloud-based contact center platform, and it is the highest per-unit cost component of the Cisco collaboration portfolio.
+Pricing ranges from 100 to 200 dollars per agent per month at list — significantly higher than competing cloud contact center platforms including Genesys Cloud, Amazon Connect, and NICE CXone.
+The concurrent versus named agent licensing decision is the primary cost lever: concurrent pricing (paying for peak simultaneous agent seats rather than total named agents) can reduce the licence commitment by 30 to 50 percent for contact centers with variable shift patterns.

 Contact center platforms are also the collaboration component where competitive alternatives are most credibly developed — the cloud contact center market is highly competitive and Cisco account teams know it.
 A documented evaluation of Amazon Connect, Genesys Cloud, or NICE CXone alongside Webex CC pricing will consistently produce Cisco's best contact center pricing.
 Cisco has lost significant contact center market share to AWS and Genesys in recent years and responds to competitive evaluation with aggressive discounting at the enterprise tier.